vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 27 / Thanesar, the Pāśupata Order and the Skandapurāṇa 529

 Some information about this ‘Kuru lineage’ seems to have survived the ages.
-The (Jaina) tradition—preserved in Guṇaratna’s (fourteenth century) commentary on the S. aḍdarśanasamuccaya of Haribhadra (ninth century) and Rājaśekharas¯uri’s S. aḍdarśanasamuccaya (fourteenth century)—records the first four names of the teachers in each of the four lineages that are said to derive from Lakulīśa.
+The (Jaina) tradition—preserved in Guṇaratna’s (fourteenth century) commentary on the S. aḍdarśanasamuccaya of Haribhadra (ninth century) and Rājaśekharasūri’s S. aḍdarśanasamuccaya (fourteenth century)—records the first four names of the teachers in each of the four lineages that are said to derive from Lakulīśa.
 The fourth teacher, here named Kaurus.a, was succeeded by Manus.yaka, Pus.paka and Rāśīkara.
 6

 Lāguḍi